m5luo/cse15l-lab-reports/labreport3/labreport3.md

 Lab Report 3: Researching Commands - `grep`
 ===========================================

-We will look at 4 different options that can be used with the `grep` command: `-l`, `-f`, `-v`, and `-c`.
+We will look at 4 different options that can be used with the `grep` command: `-i`, `-l`, `-c`, and `-v`.

-First, for context, the `grep` command is used as such:
+First, for context, the `grep` command is used in the following format:

 `grep "PATTERN" *FILENAME*`

-On its own, it returns all the lines that contains the specified pattern.
+On its own, it returns all the lines in a file that contains the specified pattern.

 Now let's look at what happens when you follow `grep` with other options.

 `-i`
 ----

 `-i` ignores case of input pattern.

+Example 1:

 ![grep-i1](grep-i1.png)

 Here, I typed in the names in lower-case, but it still recognized "Bob and Sharon" as matching pattern.

+Example 2:

 ![grep-i2](grep-i2.png)